Lemonade Insurance Review

 However, renter’s insurance is just as critical for those who don’t own their property.
 Both options give you the ability to protect your things, and your financial future, should disaster strike.

-If you are shopping for insurance, it’s easy to become overwhelmed by the sheer number of options available.
-Additionally, getting insurance can be a complex process, requiring you to estimate the value of your property to secure enough coverage.
+If you are shopping for renters insurance, it’s easy to become overwhelmed by the sheer number of options available.
+Additionally, getting renters or home insurance can be a complex process, requiring you to estimate the value of your property to secure enough coverage.
 Plus, if you select the wrong company, it can be surprisingly costly.

 Lemonade Insurance Company is in the business of providing property and casualty insurance but uses technology to help keep overhead costs lower.
 Additionally, while Lemonade doesn’t officially use the term, they operate peer-to-peer style, pooling the money of virtual groups to handle claims.